William Fèvre - Chablis 1er Cru Montmains 2016

 Decanter

-"Very impressive aromas of lime, mango, white peach and yellow peach.
+"Very impressive aromas of lime, mango, white peach, and yellow peach.
 The palate is superb, with supple flesh and elegant acidity.
 Nectarines on the finish.
-A truly exotic wine, with attractive fresh fruit and a long, fresh palate.
-A great, soft-textured Chablis!
-Drink it or cellar it."
+A truly exotic wine, with appealing fresh fruit and a long, fresh finish.
+A great Chablis with a smooth texture!
+Drink now or keep."
 (James Suckling 2018)

 Eye